Skip to main content

 Includes American Heart Association BLS (CPR/AED) certification.
 We offer testing assistance, practice exams, and guidance for the NREMT cognitive exam and state skills verification .

-EMT Career Outlook in Texas:
+EMT Career Opportunities

 Enrollment Requirements

-for the 14-Day Program
+for the 14-Day EMT Training Program

 To join FASTems’ 14-day accelerated EMT Basic program, you must meet DSHS standards.
 Here’s what you need to enroll: